afarriaga/gas-clasp-boiler/README.md

 clasp create
 ```

-This will create two files.
-And a stand alone script named `foo`.
+This will create two files and a stand alone script (or project) named `foo`.
 You can now go to https://script.google.com and find that script there.
 If you notice the file created `.clasp.json` this is where the id to that script is specified.

 This means that you can simply update `.clasp.json` to assign this clasp project to any exxisting script.

-Now you can write typescript and push the code to the script `foo` in your drive.
+Now you can write TypeScript and push the code to the script `foo` in your drive.
 Also folders are possible so you can organize the code as you'd see fit.

 For example, the script below written in TypeScript: